open-ipcamera/open-ipcamera/README.txt

+# The open-ipcamera Project: www.open-ipcamera.net
-# Author:  Terrence Houlahan
+# Developer:  Terrence Houlahan
 # https://www.linkedin.com/in/terrencehoulahan/
-# Contact: houlahan@F1Linux.com
+# Contact: terrence.houlahan@open-ipcamera.net
-# Date:    20190201
-# Version 1.20
+# Version 1.40

 # "open-ipcamera-config.sh" installs & configs Raspberry Pi as a Motion Detection Camera,
 #  and upon a detection event uploads images to Dropbox and emails an alert